ebowman/api-first-hand/README.md

 We have already seen the `required` constraint, used to mark a parameter or specific field within a domain definition to be required upon input.
 Additional constraints, as defined by the [Parameter Object](https://github.com/swagger-api/swagger-spec/blob/master/versions/2.0.md#parameterObject), can be added to your API definition.
-The Play-Swagger plugin will generate validations for these parameter constraints and make sure that your controller methods are only called if the input of your service complies to those constraints.
+The Api-First-Hand plugin will generate validations for these parameter constraints and make sure that your controller methods are only called if the input of your service complies to those constraints.